Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Acknowledgments

 \section{Acknowledgments}

-We thank Dr. Gael Andr\'e (SHOM) and Dr. Xavier Kerdadallan (CEREMA) for their insightful discussions on seal levels and tides, in particular for the guided visit at one of the world oldest tide gauges located in Brest, France.
+We thank Dr. Gael Andr\'e (SHOM) and Dr. Xavier Kerdadallan (CEREMA) or their insightful discussions on sea levels and tides, and in particular for the guided visit to one of the world’s oldest tide gauges located in Brest, France.